 Self-identify as Indigenous

-Anyone participating in an appeal can let WCAT know they have Indigenous heritage or background.
+Appeal participants can let WCAT know they have Indigenous heritage or background.
 This includes Inuit, Metis, non-status, status, and anyone with First Nations ancestry.
 Proof of ancestry or status is not required.

 You can self-identify on your appeal form.
 Look for the question: Are you an Indigenous person?
-Feel free to add a word or phrase that you feel accurately describes your personal identity.
+Feel free to add a word or phrase that you feel describes your personal identity.
 You can also complete this step by contacting WCAT.

 How self-identification information is used

 We’re grateful to all who choose to self-identify.
 This information helps us continue making improvements to the appeal process.
-For example, it helps WCAT:

 Work with a Navigator to tell your story